 Flowers visited: Oligolectic on willows.
 Various willows may be used, but particularly Goat Willow and Grey Willow.

-Personal records: I have observed this species at two sites, Knocksink Wood (Co.
-Wicklow) and St. Mullin’s (Co.
-Carlow).
-At the former site I observed a solitary female basking on a bare clay bank.
-At the latter site, I counted four females foraging on willow catkins and basking on wooden posts.
+Personal records: I have observed this species at four sites, Knocksink Wood (Co.
+Wicklow), St. Mullin’s and Tinnehinch (both Co.
+Carlow) and Armagh City (Co.
+Armagh).
+At the former site I observed a solitary female basking on a bare clay bank and several males lekking over dead leaves and herbaceous vegetation.
+At St. Mullin’s I counted four females foraging on willow catkins and basking on wooden posts.
 I also counted at least 7 males.
 These were almost always flying around or basking on pale wooden posts, tree trunks or willow blossoms.
+At Armagh, which is one of the most northerly sites for this species in Ireland, I have observed just one female basking on a wooden post.
+Like Andrena apicata, the males are fond of ‘zig-zagging’ up pale, sun-lit tree trunks and fenceposts whilst searching for females.
+As seen in the images below, the females are also fond of basking on pale tree trunks and fenceposts, as well as on vegetation.
+At suitable sites it can be locally numerous.
 Its kleptoparasite, Nomada ferruginata has not been found in Ireland.